luiscoco/Udemy-AI-for-Developers-2026-Project2-Prompt4-Model-the-Maintenance-Domain-in-OpenAPI/README.md

-# Equipment Maintenance Hub — Prompt 4: Extending the OpenAPI contract
+# Model the Maintenance Domain in OpenAPI

 This README walks through what the AI assistant did to complete Prompt 4, step by step.
 The goal is to show a **contract-first** workflow: the OpenAPI file is the single source of